Okanjo/okanjo-nodejs/README.md

 // Watch the log event and handle notifications api.on('log', function(level, message, args) {
     // You can filter out lower-level log events that you don't want to see
-    // See okanjo.Client.LogLevel for options
+    // See okanjo.logLevel for options
-    if (level.level >= okanjo.Client.LogLevel.Debug.level) {
+    if (level.level >= okanjo.logLevel.debug.level) {
         console.log('[' + (new Date()) + '] ' + level.name + ': ' + message, args);
     }
 });